SEQUEL WEDDING TRENDS: FROM HOW TO PLAN TO WHAT TO WEAR

 Reach Out To Your Vendors

 Be sure to ask about any postponement policies or if you’re able to transfer deposits to a later date, that way you won’t have to worry about losing any money you’ve already put down.
-We do advise to get in touch with the most valuable vendors first such as your wedding planner, venue, photographer and band.
+We advise you to get in touch with the most essential and expensive vendors first, such as your planner, venue, photographer and band.
 If you use any of these vendors for your micro wedding, see if they’re also able to give you a better price or deal for your future celebration.

 Let Your Guests Know

 Once you’ve gotten your vendors organized, it’s time to notify your guests.
 This is a crucial step in planning your sequel wedding.
-Your new guest list may include those that attended your micro wedding, and those of extending family and friends.
+Your new guest list may include those that are attending or attended your micro wedding, along with extended family and friends.
 Deciding who is going to be in attendance is important as some family members may be wary of attending multiple events.
 That’s why it’s important to notify your guests as soon as you commit to a future date.

 Your ceremony is one of the more important factors to decide on first.
 Think about if you and your partner are planning on reciting your vows or if you’ll be writing new ones.
-Re-writing your vows could be fun and fresh but there’s also no going wrong with reciting your previous vows as well.
+Re-writing your vows could be fun and fresh, but there’s also nothing wrong with reciting your previous vows as well.
 After all, who wouldn’t want to relive the moment they got to marry their soulmate?

-Glamorous Sequel Wedding Dresses
+Sequel Wedding Dresses

-Val Stefani Style Carmen is a ornate floral lace mermaid bridal gown with swag sleeves that makes for the most glamorous wedding day look.
-Brides that had to opt for a more casual style for their minimony will fall in love with its decadent re-embroidered lace appliques with sequins and crystal specialty beading details all along the gown.
-Not to mention the dramatic illusion semi-cathedral train that flows effortlessly behind each step you take.
+Val Stefani Style Carmen is an ornate floral lace mermaid bridal gown with swag sleeves that makes for a glamorous look.
+Brides that had to opt for a more casual style for their minimony will love this gown's decadent re-embroidered lace appliques with sequins and crystal specialty beading details.
+Not to mention, the dramatic illusion semi-cathedral train that flows effortlessly behind each step you take.
 This gown will undoubtedly make you feel just as special as your intimate micro ceremony did.
-If you’re looking for something with a little more flow and room, Val Stefani Style Violetta is a match made in heaven.
-This full A-line wedding dress features a shimmering sparkle tulle cascade skirt and re-embroidered beaded lace appliques with sequins that will have all eyes on you.
-Especially for the bride planning for an outdoor venue, the shimmering details will sparkle indefinitely, making you the star of the night.
+(IMAGE)

-Minimalist Sequel Bridal Gowns
+Minimalist Bridal Gowns

 Want something a little more minimal?
-Style Zelda from Simply Val Stefani is a sequin beaded mermaid wedding dress that features a square neckline with straps and a sexy deep illusion scoop back.
-Decorated along the gown are romantic embroidered net details with sequins and a short chapel train finish that perfectly match an outdoor casual sequel wedding.
-Brides planning for a more laidback celebration will love how this gown includes just enough traditional bridal detailing, but also has a relaxed vibe.
+Style Zelda from Simply Val Stefani is a sequin beaded mermaid wedding dress that features a square neckline with straps and a deep illusion scoop back.
+Decorated along the gown are romantic embroidered net details with sequins.
+The short chapel train finish perfectly matches an outdoor casual wedding.
+Brides planning for a more laidback celebration will love how this gown includes traditional bridal detailing while maintaining a relaxed vibe.
 (IMAGE)